tristantr/projet7/readme.md

 ## How to use

 Ask your question to Grandpy as you would ask in the real life !
 Here is an example: Hey Grandpy !
 How are you and how is Grandma?
-Can you tell me the address of the Eiffel Tower !
+Can you tell me the address of the Arc de Triomphe?
 I really want to go there !

 ## Built with